MichaelCade/porter/README.md

 ## Using the Web Interface

-1. **Extract OVA**: Upload an OVA file to extract the VMDK files inside
-2. **Convert VMDKs**: Select the extracted VMDKs and choose your target format (RAW or VHD)
-3. **Upload**: Select the converted files and choose your destination (AWS S3, Azure Blob Storage, or local folder)
+### 1. Extract OVA

+- Click "Browse" in the Extract OVA section
+- Select an OVA file from your computer
+- Click "Extract" and wait for the process to complete
+- The extracted VMDK files will appear in the Convert section

+### 2. Convert VMDKs to Cloud Format

+- Select the VMDKs you want to convert (all are selected by default)
+- Choose the target format:
+  - **RAW**: Most widely compatible format, but largest file size.
+Best for Linux/KVM and AWS imports.
+  - **VHD**: Required for Azure and older Hyper-V environments.
+  - **VHDX**: Enhanced VHD format for newer Hyper-V with larger disk size support and better performance.
+  - **QCOW2**: Efficient format with compression and snapshot support.
+Best for QEMU/OpenStack.
+- Click "Convert" and wait for the process to complete

+### 3. Upload to Cloud

+- Select the files you want to upload
+- Choose your destination:
+  - **Local**: Save to a local directory
+  - **AWS S3**: Upload to an S3 bucket
+  - **Azure Blob Storage**: Upload to Azure Blob Storage
+- For cloud uploads, select the storage account and container/bucket
+- Click "Upload" to start the transfer

 ## Data Storage